aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-item-encryptor.md

 ### Unauthenticated Attributes

-Unauthenticated Attributes MUST be a list of Attribute Names.
+Unauthenticated Attributes MUST be a set of Attribute Names.
 With [Unauthenticated Attribute Prefix](#unauthenticated-attribute-prefix), This identifies Attributes within this table that are not authenticated during decryption.